 Deborah Bakos is a Canadian Painter based in Vancouver, British Columbia.
 She was born and raised on the West Coast and was influenced by her father, a cultural Mennonite, who encouraged her art practise and fostered critical, philosophical discussion around universal truths.
 Deborah holds a Bachelor of Education in English and Fine Arts from Simon Fraser University and a Certificate of Fine Arts/Painting from Emily Carr University.
-Her extensive travels in Europe and Asia and her 12 year career as a Humanities educator have provided fertile fodder for her universal narratives.
+Her extensive travels in Europe and Asia and her 12 year career as a Humanities educator have provided fertile fodder for her abstracted recollections.